As longer days, lighter evenings and the warmth of spring and summer sunshine begin, this can also mean the onset of dreaded hay fever season.

 Live probiotic products could benefit hay fever sufferers by modulating the immune system and controlling pathogenic overgrowth.

 A study in 2014 reported that hay fever sufferers given a lactobacilli probiotic for 5 weeks saw significant improvement in quality of life, in particular a reduction in runny eyes.
-Results of those taking the probiotic alongside anti-histamines were more significant than those taking an antihistamine alone.
+The results of those taking the probiotic alongside antihistamines were more significant than those taking an antihistamine alone.

 Another study in 2011 found that subjects with hay fever, who consumed a lactobacilli probiotic had lower nasal congestion and itching.
-They also produced less inflammatory markers and a reduced immune response.
+They also produced fewer inflammatory markers and reduced immune response.

 It could be said that it is the balancing of the whole gut ecology with a wide mix of microbes over the long term that is of greater benefit than the presence of one individual strain.
 Here are some top tips for allergy management and hay fever symptoms this season: